 After I made my decision, I became a better husband and father, and began to pray for and love other people in a way I’d never done before.
 I no longer feared death like I did before and I no longer felt empty inside.
 I now worship God out of pure joy, not out of obligation!

-If you want to make a committment to Jesus, read this summary of the gift He offers you.
-If you're curious to know more about him, read Who is Jesus, Really?
+If you want to make a commitment to Jesus, read this summary of the gift he offers you.
+If you’re curious to know more about him, read Who is Jesus, Really?